biodosetools-team/biodosetools/help/save/fit_data_save_report.md

 ##### Report

-The report contains the results of the curve fit and the summary statistics, and curve plot.
+The report contains:
+ - Original count data used
+ - Results of the curve fitting
+ - Summary statistics
+ - Detection limits
+ - Curve plot

-Additionally, it allows the user to download the `RDS` object with the fitting results.
+The report can be downloaded in `.HTML` and `.DOCX`.
+The `.HTML` report allows the user to download the `RDS` object with the fitting results.